jaallen85/jade/README.md

 - A lot of testing!!!
 Pretty much every line of code still needs to be tested.
 - Add support for defs, just like SVG
 - Add custom SVG exporter
-- Add path items for electric circuit elements and logic gates